JAlcocerT/JAlcocerT/content/blog/R.md

   {{< card link="https://github.com/JAlcocerT/R_Stocks" title="RStocks Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for Rstocks and its Flexdashboard" >}}
 {{< /cards >}}

-We can have leaflet maps, HTML widgets, even animations inside of them.
+We can have leaflet maps, HTML widgets, even animations inside of these cool static dashboards!

 They can be enhanced with: